 Customer Journey Map Design

-There are no suitable or wrong solutions to how a company creates a customer journey map.
+No suitable or wrong solutions exist for how a company creates a CJM.
 However, before it begins, start mapping to the customer persona it chooses and considers which journey or stage makes the most sense to measure.

 Create Customer Persona

-A customer persona is a fictitious person who represents an average customer based on user and market research.
+A customer persona is a fictitious person representing an average customer based on user and market research.
 Imagine the persona’s age, function, and personal goals.

 Determining Measurement Items